donomii/MazeRobots/docs/README.md

 # Leap

 This is a few graphics related demos I am combining into a small game.
-It hoeps to be, one day, a simple colony management/sime builder type game.
+It hopes to be, one day, a simple colony management/sime builder type game.

 Current status:  it can draw mazes and make a little figure run through them.